What is Kybella and how is it used?

 KYBELLA is a prescription medicine used in adults to improve the appearance and profile of moderate to severe fat below the chin (submental fat), also called “double chin.”

-It is not known if KYBELLA is safe and effective for use outside of the submental area.
+It is not known if KYBELLA is safe and effective in children under 18 years of age.

 Who should not receive KYBELLA?